 University Libraries’ Special Collections at The University of Southern Mississippi is concluding its celebration of Mississippi’s Bicentennial with three lectures during the fall semester.
-The series, Lectures, Lore and Lessons: Mississippi at the Bicentennial, will begin in September with a lecture on Mississippi’s agricultural history, continue with Mississippi’s military history in October and conclude in November with a panel discussion about desegregation.
+The series, Lectures, Lore and Lessons: Mississippi at the Bicentennial, continues with Mississippi’s military history in October and will conclude in November with a panel discussion about desegregation.

 Stars, Bars and FDR: Media and Moments at Camp Shelby

 Dr. Willie R. Tubbs will discuss Camp Shelby during World War II as seen through The Reveille, the base’s newspaper.
 In this talk, Stars, Bars and FDR: Media and Moments at Camp Shelby, Tubbs will explore the rich insight the newspaper provides into life on the base during the war.
 Encounters with the nation's political elite, top brass, celebrities, and famed fighting units awaited the many thousands of soldiers who passed through Shelby on their way to or from the war.

 However, among all the positives, The Reveille reminds us that deprivation, illicit activities, and racial tension also factored into the story of Shelby in the early 1940s.
 The base newspaper allows us to relive everything from Franklin Roosevelt's visit to the arrival of Japanese American fighting men to Shelby officers' crackdown on soldiers visiting the long list of off-limits bars and businesses in Hattiesburg.